 For some of us humor became our place of refuge, while others found their addiction in seeking others to sympathize with

-where they learned they can feel better about their own-self.
+enabling game where they learned they can feel better about their own-self.

 I hope you will now consider taking stock of your life by asking your-self some tough questions.
 Here you may discover many